rubienr/bbb-linuxcnc-config/README.md

         (chroot)machinekit@host:~/git/machinekit$ make
         ````

-1. return to your BBB and proceed further as described in the [Machinekit Developer Howto](http://www.machinekit.io/docs/developing/machinekit-developing/#install-development-packages).
+1. Return to your BBB and proceed further as described in the [Machinekit Developer Howto](http://www.machinekit.io/docs/developing/machinekit-developing/#install-development-packages).

 # Hints
-## In case of using the Panther cape of [Necitec](https://www.necitec.de/index.php/de/)
+## In case of the [Necitec's](https://www.necitec.de/index.php/de/)Panther cape
-* The Panther overlay must be copied from the necitec image to the debian image on your BBB, otherwise [this](https://github.com/rubienr/bbb-linuxcnc-config/blob/master/machinekit/configs/ARM.BeagleBone.Panther/setup.bridge.sh#L37) will fail:
+* The Panther overlay must be copied from the necitec provided image to our debian image on the BBB, otherwise [this](https://github.com/rubienr/bbb-linuxcnc-config/blob/master/machinekit/configs/ARM.BeagleBone.Panther/setup.bridge.sh#L37) will fail:
 ````
 $ sudo find ./ -iname "*panther-00A0.dtb"
 $ ...